wzxie/RAGA/README.md

 ```
 ### Output files
 * The 'gapA_area.svg' allows for visual observation of the extracted regions from the reference.
-* The 'longAlt_sur.fa' contains the final synthetic long reads used to aid in subsequent assembly.
+* The 'longAlt_sur.fa' contains the final alternative long reads used to aid in subsequent assembly.
 * The 'longAlt_sur_lenDis.svg' provides a simple statistics of the 'longAlt_qry.fa'.

 ## Example